SilkRose/Pony/src/stories/darling-and-date/02-practice-and-plan.md

 *Why are you putting it off?*

-*I don't want to be vulnerable, I'm supposed to be tough.*
+*I would rather not be vulnerable, I'm supposed to be tough.*

 Rainbow saw Fluttershy walking into Carousel Boutique below her, but didn't comment on it.

-*You are tough, but you of all ponies should know that to get the reward you have to accept the risk, besides, would Fluttershy ever want to hurt you?*
+*You are tough, but you of all ponies should know that to get the reward, you have to accept the risk, besides, would Fluttershy ever want to hurt you?*

 *No.*